 Dealing with Impulsive Anger Resulting from Brain Injury

-When brain injured people first wake up from a coma, they are usually disoriented and confused and often they are agitated.
+When a person with a brain injury first wakes up from a coma, they are usually disoriented and confused and often they are agitated.
 They do not understand what is going on around them, and they are not truly responsible for their own actions.
 It is up to the people taking care of then to keep them safe, even if this means restraining them or using medications when absolutely necessary.
 As they recover, they gradually come to be able to control their actions.
 Their staff and families can then gradually teach them about the best ways to manage their angry feelings.
-Because brain injured people’s “anger thresholds” or “flashpoints” have been lowered, they need to relearn how to manage the changed reactions.
+Because a person with a brain injury's “anger thresholds” or “flashpoints” have been lowered, they need to relearn how to manage the changed reactions.
 They need emotional rehabilitation in addition to physical and cognitive rehabilitation.

 Understanding the Anger

-The brain injured person is, in some ways, a different person.
+The brain injury survivor is, in some ways, a different person.
 What makes him or her angry may be different.
 We need to learn what those things are.
 Here are some common factors that contribute to anger after brain injury.

 - High noise or activity level

 - Embarrassment, shame or guilt

 - Discovery or confrontation of problems